 When the brain is practicing these news skills it is physically changing.
 New connections between brain fibers are growing, strengthening, or being trimmed away.

-During this growth process, the brain is disorganized — these new connections may be misfiring and miscommunicating and the brain may shift resources from other parts of the brain to the growing part.
+During this growth spurts, the brain is disorganized — these new connections may be misfiring and miscommunicating and the brain may shift resources from other parts of the brain to the growing part.

 How does this all affect your child’s behavior?
 In a word, they will be more cranky.

-Growth spurts are related to immune suppression (and fevers) and sleep regression.
+Growth spurt symptoms are related to immune suppression (and fevers) and sleep regression.
 And a growing brain is a HUNGRY brain.
 Even during equilibrium when children are not actively going through a growth spurt, a 5-year-old’s brain uses more glucose than an adult’s bigger brain.

 At age 4, the brain uses 43% of the body’s total energy expenditure!